mrbungie/financial_maths/README.md

 For questions or issues:
 - Review the [Cheat Sheet](cheat_sheet.qmd) for quick answers
-- Consult the [Exercises](exercises.qmd) for worked examples
-- Check individual chapters for detailed explanations
+- Check individual chapters for detailed explanations and worked examples

 ---